Nova wins for first time in May as Pirates beat Phillies 6-3

+PITTSBURGH (AP) -- The Pittsburgh Pirates seem to have a little more bounce in their step when Ivan Nova takes the mound.

+''We love when he pitches,'' third baseman David Freese said. ''He pumps strikes.
+He's a quiet guy, for the most part, but he's fiery on the mound.''

-PITTSBURGH (AP) -- Ivan Nova pitched into the eighth inning for his first win in May, leading the Pittsburgh Pirates to a 6-3 victory over the Philadelphia Phillies on Saturday.
+Nova pitched into the eighth inning for his first win in May, leading the Pirates to a 6-3 victory over the Philadelphia Phillies on Saturday.

 Nova (4-3) allowed three runs and nine hits in 7 1/3 innings for first victory in four starts since April 29, a three-hit shutout of the Marlins at Miami.
 The NL Pitcher of the Month in April struck out three and walked none.